svg/svgo/README.md

 **SVG O**ptimizer is a Node.js-based tool for optimizing SVG vector graphics files.

+## Forks purpose

+We saw the need to have a fork of SVGO to use it's architecture - structure and plugins, to create a tool that would allow us to validate the structure of SVG files, by crating a set of rules that would be applied to the SVG files and would return a result of the validation.

 ## Why?

 SVG files, especially those exported from various editors, usually contain a lot of redundant and useless information.
 This can include editor metadata, comments, hidden elements, default or non-optimal values and other stuff that can be safely removed or converted without affecting the SVG rendering result.